Epigenetic

 Strengths

-- +Predicts immune health, mortality, and frailty
+- +Predicts immune health, mortality risk, and frailty

 - +Grounded in established immunology research